 Connecting to your container with SSH To access your container, you will use SSH.
-SSH is a UNIX based command interface and protocol for securely getting access to a remote computer.
+SSH is a command interface and protocol for securely getting access to a remote computer.
 It is widely used by system administrators to control network devices and servers remotely.
-An SSH client is available by default on any Linux and MAC installation through the Terminal application.
-For Windows users, a good and free SSH client is PuTTY1; alternatively, you can use Windows Subsystem for Linux2.
-Once you have installed an SSH client, use the following command to connect yourself to your container:
+An SSH client is available by default on any Linux, Windows (>=10 1803) and MAC installation through the Terminal application.
+For older Windows versions, a good and free SSH client is PuTTY1.
+Use the following command to connect yourself to your container: